rl-institut/open_plan/docs/view_components/flow_chart.rst

 Flow-chart
 ----------
-The flow chart is a map of all the sequential steps of the simulation in one view-component.
-The below sections present the proposed structure for this view-component.
+The flow chart is a view component that shows all the sequential steps of the tool in order to get results.

-The following are the advantages of the flow chart view-component:
+A flow chart view-component has a number of advantages:

 * Helps in sequentially progressing through the modeling and simulation process
 * Allows the user to jump between different steps of the simulation